Cookie dough cheesecake bars

-Remove your square pan, and sprinkle your 1/2 cup of chocolate chips across the crust.
-Place your pan back into the oven for 2 minutes.
+Sprinkle your 1/2 cup of chocolate chips across the crust.
+Place your pan into the oven for 5 minutes.
 Remove and use a flat tool to spread the melted chocolate across your crust.
 Move slowly and carefully.
 Know this doesn't need to be a perfect layer, but you'll want to cover as much of the graham cracker as you can with the chocolate knowing that gaps are okay too.
 Set your pan aside to cool.

 Make your cookie dough.
 In a medium bowl, combine your room temperature butter and granulated sugar using a spatula or large spoon.
 Continue mixing until the sugar is completely incorporated into your butter - you should see no streaks of butter only.
 Add in your vanilla extract, and mix until fully combined into your butter and sugar mixture.

 Next, add in your flour and salt.
 Move slowly to avoid over mixing your dough.
 Once a dough has formed, which means your flour and salt are both just mixed into your butter mixture, add in your chocolate chips.
 Continue using your spatula or large spoon to fold in your chocolate chips until they are evenly dispersed.